Zamiell/isaac-achievement-randomizer/docs/about.md

 - Wooden Spoon (#27), Mom's Underwear (#29), Wire Coat Hanger (#32), and Cat-O-Nine-Tails (#165) do not start out unlocked.
 - Shops (#2), Treasure Rooms (#4), Secret Rooms (#7), Super Secret Rooms (#8), Challenge Rooms (#11), Clean Bedrooms (#18), Dirty Bedrooms (#19), and Ultra Secret Rooms (#29) do not start out unlocked.

+Since Nightmare Mode has 12 more unlocks than objectives, a completed playthrough will not have 12 random trinkets unlocked.
+(Trinkets are randomized last since they are the least consequential unlock.)

 <br>

 ## Other Randomization Info